vmj/gmbar/README.rst

 Installation
 ============

-Type 'make' and copy the 'gm{mem,cpu}bar' to a convenient place, like ~/bin.
+Type 'make' and copy the 'bin/gm{mem,cpu}bar' to a convenient place, like ~/bin.

 Authors